upper/site/tour/tutorials/records/01/README.md

 ## Hooks

 `db.Record` objects can optionally satisfy hooks, which are special methods called before or after specific events.
-For instace, if we'd like the `Book` record to execute code right before inserting a new entry into the database we'd add a `BeforeCreate` hook, like this:
+For instance, if we'd like the `Book` record to execute code right before inserting a new entry into the database, we'd add a `BeforeCreate` hook like this:

 ```go
 func (book *Book) BeforeCreate(sess db.Session) error {